 - Supporting children from previous relationships.

-If you want to ensure your kids from a previous relationship inherit certain property and assets upon your death, a prenup is the best way to do it.
+If you want to ensure your kids from a previous relationship inherit particular property and assets upon your death, a prenup is the best way to do it.

 - Outlining financial obligations during your marriage.

 Joint bank accounts?
 Debt?
 Or even whether or not your spouse will inherit the full estate upon the other’s death?
-How you want to handle assets and liabilities throughout the duration of your marriage can all be outlined in the document.
+How you want to handle assets and liabilities throughout your marriage can all be outlined in the document.

 Is There Anything a Prenuptial Agreement CAN’T Cover?

-While each state has its own governing set of regulations, there cannot be inclusion of any provisions that violate public policy.
-Think pre-emptive custody limitations, future child support obligations or anything that might incent a person to get divorced.
+While each state has its own governing set of regulations, there cannot be the inclusion of any provisions that violate public policy.
+Think pre-emptive custody limitations, future child support obligations, or anything that might incent a person to get divorced.

 Why Do I Need to Hire a Prenuptial Agreement Attorney?
 Can’t I Just Sign a Prenup?

 Technically, yes.
 You don’t NEED a lawyer to represent you during the signing.
 However, if one party had representation, and the other didn’t, the court may decide the document is invalid.
-And usually, the more complex (or one-sided) the document is, the more likely it becomes that the court will invalidate it.
+And usually, the more complicated (or one-sided) the document is, the more likely that the court will invalidate it.